Sense of Self Podcast Episode

 In other words, we tie ourselves into knots in order to have people like us.
 Just like she said in the famous Barbie speech.

-Reclaiming Your Identity as a Mom
+Reclaiming Your Own Identity as a Mom

 But as you do this as a mom, as you take care of the people in your life and try to meet other peoples’ expectations, it’s really easy to start to feel a major loss of identity.
+Like it’s buried under a pile of laundry.
+And maybe you wonder how to find your identity again?

 A lot of moms start to feel like they don’t even know who they are anymore.
 They lose their sense of identity because they stop feeling like they have time to be themselves.
-Or because they are in a new role and navigating that makes them forget who they are underneath it all.
+No more hobbies are happening.
+Passions and interests are set aside.
+They deprioritize their own well-being.

 And that doesn’t feel good at all.
 (Trust me, I know because I’ve been there too.)